jfjallid/processdumper/README.md

 the date to use for the built-in killswitch.

-To compile both 32-bit and 64-bit binaries from linux:
+To compile the 64-bit binarie from linux:

     make build